wikimedia/operations-software-varnish-libvmod-uuid/README.rst

    yum install -y uuid uuid-devel

-This version of the VMOD requires Varnish 4.1, and has been tested against versions through 5.0.0.
+This version of the VMOD requires Varnish 5.0.0.

 INSTALLATION
 ============

-The installation process is standard for a Varnish 4 VMOD -- build the VMOD on a system where an instance of Varnish 4 is installed, and the auto-tools will attempt to locate the Varnish instance, and then pull in libraries and other support files from there.
+The installation process is standard for a Varnish VMOD -- build the VMOD on a system where an instance of Varnish is installed, and the auto-tools will attempt to locate the Varnish instance, and then pull in libraries and other support files from there.